-Radon is pulled threw cracks in your concrete foundation or crawls space vapour barrier by a naturally occurring phenomenon called the “stack effect”.
-The warm air in your house travels upward, as this air travels upwards, the air pressure in your house changes.
+Radon is pulled through cracks in your concrete foundation or crawl space vapor barrier by a naturally occurring phenomenon called the “stack effect”.
+The warm air in your house travels upward, and as this air travels upwards, the air pressure in your house changes.
 The lowest part of your house is usually under negative pressure (air being pulled in) while the highest part of your house is usually under positive pressure (air being pushed out).
 It is this difference in air pressure from inside your house to outside your house that draws in radon from the ground.
-The biggest factor in strength of this stack effect is the difference in temperature from inside your house to outside (ex. -20c outside while +20c inside will have a much larger stack effect compared to -10c outside and +20c inside you house).
+The biggest factor in the strength of this stack effect is the difference in temperature from inside your house to outside (ex. -20c outside while +20c inside will have a much larger stack effect compared to -10c outside and +20c inside your house).
 The Yukon experiences very cold temperatures and thus experiences a much stronger stack effect during the heating seasons.

 How do I get my home tested?

-All Pro Yukon Restoration Ltd. can either provide long term testing units or come to your house and conduct a test.
-Health Canada recommends a long term test (3 to 12 months) prior to deciding weather or not to mitigate.
+All Pro Yukon can either provide long-term testing units or come to your house and conduct a test.
+Health Canada recommends a long-term test (3 to 12 months) prior to deciding whether or not to mitigate.
 These tests are very low cost at approximately $40 per testing unit.
-Short term testing (2 to 7 days) or continuous monitoring testing is also offered by All Pro and is very useful in many situations such as real estate transactions and post mitigation testing.
+Short-term testing (two to seven days) or continuous monitoring testing is also offered by All Pro Yukon and is very useful in many situations such as real estate transactions and post-mitigation testing.

 Who should get tested?

-Unfortunately there is very little rime or reason to where radon is located.
-Neighbours on both sides of your house may require a radon mitigation system while your house could have none at all.
-The truth is that there is no way of telling for sure unless a test is conducted (long term testing yields the most accurate results).
+Unfortunately, there is very little rime or reason as to where radon is located.
+Neighbors on both sides of your house may require a radon mitigation system, while your house could have none at all.
+The truth is that there is no way of telling for sure unless a test is conducted (long-term testing yields the most accurate results).